top of page

 Employee Assistance

-Your employer may offer a limited-time, free of charge benefit such as an Employee Assistance Program (EAP).
-Employees and family members receive counseling sessions for mental health issues, personal and work related concerns.
+Your employer may free of charge benefit such as an Employee Assistance Program (EAP), whereby employees and family members recielve a limited amount of counsling sessions.

 Since humans do not leave their problems on their doorstep, employees often find the EAP to be a worthwhile introduction to tackling their problems.